-• Code provision A.2.1 stipulated that the roles of chairman and chief executive should be separate and should not be performed by the same individual.
-During the Year, the Company has no such title as chief executive.
-The overall responsibility of supervising and ensuring that the Group functions in line with the order of the Board in terms of day-to-day operation and execution is vested in the Board itself.
+- Code provision A.2.1 stipulates that the roles of chairman and chief executive should be separate and should not be performed by the same individual.
+During the Year, no individual has held the title of chief executive in the Company.
+The overall responsibility of supervising and ensuring that the Group functions in line with the order of the Board in terms of dayto-day operation and powers of execution is vested in the Board itself. - Code provision E.1.2 stipulates that the chairman of the Board shall attend the annual general meeting of the Company.
+Due to the COVID-19 travel restrictions imposed this year and the need to attend other business matters that had been arranged in advance, Mr. Xu Wen, who had served as a director of the Company during the year ended 31 December 2020, did not attend the Company's annual general meeting held on 15 June 2020.